 Candidates seeking the available positions must agree to all requirements listed in the 2018 Board of Directors Application, including attendance at the Annual Conference and Business Meeting August 2-4, 2018 in Aurora, CO.
 If elected, you must attend the three leadership meetings and commit to an annual Global Leadership Circle donation of $2,500 for each year served as a director.

-Candidates must register for the Annual Conference prior to their candidacy being announced, although they may wait until the Elections Committee of the Board of Directors has certified their candidacy on May 18, 2018.
+Candidates must register for the Annual Conference prior to their candidacy being announced, although they may wait until the Elections Committee of the Board of Directors has certified their candidacy.

 More information on the election as well as service on the Board of Directors can be found in the FAQ.
 The FAQ is also available in the application PDF.